tunaSandwich/marketing_ai_agent/brands/goodpods/knowledge/app_features.md

 # Goodpods Core Features

 ## What Goodpods Does
-Goodpods is a free podcast player app that combines listening with social discovery.
+Goodpods is a free podcast player app that combines currated courses of the best episodes on select topics.

 ## Key Features
-- **Social Discovery**: Follow friends and see what they're listening to
+- **Fully featured podcast player**: Queue episodes, dowload podcasts to play offline, sleep time, multi-speed play
-- **Curated Collections**: Browse themed podcast collections curated by the community
+- **Curated Courses**: Browse topic collections curated by the goodpods
+- **Smart Discovery**: AI recommendations based on your interests
 - **Lists & Organization**: Create custom lists to organize your podcasts by mood, topic, or any category
-- **Easy Importing**: Import your podcasts from Apple Podcasts, Spotify, or any other app
 - **No Ads**: Clean listening experience without ads in the app
 - **Cross-platform**: Available on iOS and Android
 - **Reviews & Ratings**: See what the community thinks before diving in